 - Always make sure that the sensors are clear of any debris like dirt or grime that may obstruct the detection

-- Stay aware of your surrounding while parking, including people or objects that may enter the parking path.
+- Stay aware of your surroundings while parking, including people or objects that may enter the parking path.